ALPINE: Closed-Loop Adaptive Privacy Budget Allocation for Mobile Edge Crowdsensing: Proposed Technical Approach

 \subsubsection{Data-utility evaluation}

-Utility evaluation primarily refers to how the perturbed data perform on specific downstream tasks.
-In this paper, we conduct binary classification and regression experiments using public and historical datasets.
-Based on the obtained task results, the state of data utility can be directly observed.
+Utility evaluation measures how the perturbed data perform on specific downstream tasks.
+In this paper, we conduct binary-classification and regression experiments using public and historical datasets.
+The resulting downstream-task performance is used as the utility signal.